 Always be aware of the culture of new countries, what’s expected and how to survive.
 Make sure that your electronics are functioning, you have the right apps and the right connectors to use the power supply in the country where you intend to travel.

 Be sure to stay safe and think smart.
-Traveling to a new country is fun.
+Travelling to a new country is fun.
 However, it’s important to consider how to live well and remain safe while you’re there.
 For instance, make sure that you delete any unnecessary personal documents from your electronic devices and secure them with passwords.

 Working holidays are an opportunity to experience many things and meet different people.
 The experience will result in lifelong memories and, possibly, long-lasting personal and professional relationships.